ogingaj/machine-learning-using-SBA-loan-data/README.md

 To address these questions, this study employs a range of machine learning models, including logistic regression, random forests, gradient boosting (XGBoost), and support vector machines (SVM).
 These approaches aim not only to enhance predictive accuracy but also to offer actionable insights for public sector finance and policy design.

+I used National SBA lending data from 1994 - 2014 uploaded to Kaggle by Toktogaraev, M. (2020): https://www.kaggle.com/datasets/mirbektoktogaraev/should-this-loan-be-approved-or-denied?

 # Files & Notebooks

 1. pre_processing.ipynb — Notebook for cleaning and preparing the dataset for analysis.